Gregofi/CodeRunner3000/README.md

 for developing the website, you probably want to develop it outside of a container, to have hot-reloading and such.

 You can also run the evaluator locally, but then you need to have the compilers and interpreters that you want to use match the config.
 The address of the evaluator needs to be placed into `website/.env`, if you want the website to connect to the evaluator.
+If you are okay with the code not being evaluated, then you can just use `pnpm run dev`.

 Alternatively, you can just run `docker compose up --build` and have it all without any work, but it will be slower.